TixelRocks/seat-map.js/readme.md

 </script>
 ```

 Seat maps are hosted externally on S3 to make sure we aren't shipping all the seat map SVGs to the browser when they aren't needed.
+All seat map SVGs are located in the `/maps` directory.

 ## Highlight